 Adelaide is home to over 900 restaurants, pubs and cafés, and is home to the Adelaide Central Market, one of the largest undercover markets in the Southern Hemisphere.

 The fertile soil of the Adelaide Plains on which Adelaide sits has always meant an abundance of fresh produce for the Adelaide café and restaurant scene.
 Not only is the food award winning, our chefs and restaurants are being acclaimed around the world.

 World-class experiences at your fingertips in Adelaide

-Adelaide is bursting with culture, flavours, events and entertainment.
+Adelaide is bursting with culture, flavors, events and entertainment.
 Taste the world-famous wine regions only minutes from the city or indulge in award-winning restaurants in the heart of Adelaide.
 Join the party at our immersive festivals and events or spend the night exploring Adelaide attractions and a thriving restaurant and bar scene.
 Adelaide is a gateway to some of Australia’s best wine country and is home to Australia's official best restaurant, hotel, wine, gin and beach, Adelaide punches well above its weight when it comes to dishing up the best

 Australia has one of the world's best healthcare system in the world, and a special health insurance coverage for international students called Overseas Student Health Cover (OSHC).